Export Requirements for Chile

 - Pork and pork products

-Shipments of fresh or frozen pork must be accompanied by FSIS Form 9060-5, Export Certificate of Wholesomeness, and the following FSIS Letterhead Certificate (PDF Only).
+Shipments of fresh or frozen pork must be accompanied by FSIS Form 9060-5, Export Certificate of Wholesomeness, and the following FSIS Letterhead Certificate.

-Fresh/frozen pork must be derived from carcasses that tested negative for trichinosis OR was subject to a freezing process or other process according to 9 CFR 318.10 that guarantees the destruction of the parasite (Trichinella spiralis).
-Note: On the FSIS Letterhead Certificate, the non-applicable trichinae treatment must be struck through.
+Fresh/frozen pork must be derived from carcasses that tested negative for trichinosis OR was subject to a freezing process or other process according to 9 CFR 318.10 that guarantees the destruction of the parasite (Trichinella spiralis) OR be derived from swine and swine enterprises that comply with the National Pork Board’s PQA Plus program.
+Note: On the FSIS Letterhead Certificate, the non-applicable trichinae treatment must be struck through.*

 - Obtain FSIS Form 9060-5.